 3) You break the rhythm.

-When you have great one-on-ones where you cover a variety of topics, make them actionable, and follow through on what you discuss, you'll find a great rhythm develops with your team (an app like Lighthouse can help you with this the workflow).
+When you have great one-on-ones where you cover a variety of topics, make them actionable, and follow through on what you discuss, you'll find a great rhythm develops with your team.
 They'll interrupt you less at random times and instead count on their one-on-ones as a safe, low pressure place to bring up problems when they're small.
 When you cancel a one-on-one, you break that rhythm.

 Andy Grove wrote, "the most important criterion governing matters to be talked about [in one-on-ones] is that they be issues that preoccupy and nag the subordinate."
 If you're meeting with someone every 2 weeks, a single canceled one-on-one means you go a full month without checking in on those issues.
 If you meet even less often, or fall into the temptation to cancel multiple times, then the issues are compounded across months!
 You should never go a month or more between one-on-ones.